“Why do we confront learning opportunities with fear rather than wonder?”

 This “three gems” view of community is the very place where we can be vulnerable and open to learning about ourselves in new ways.
 As stated by Thich Nhat Hanh, “[T]ake refuge in the sangha, and you’ll have the wisdom and support you need.”

 This kind of learning is beyond who we are as individuals.
 It demands honest interaction, deep connection, and critical self-reflection to discover a new relationship to our whole—cognitive, affective, and experiential—self.
 In community, we discover our self as an evolving process.

-More importantly, community is the missing link that, when viewed interdependently with teaching and teacher, offers us refuge to learn from the felt experience of our emotions as they emerge, encounter us, and pass.
+More importantly, community is the missing link that, when viewed interdependently with teaching and teacher, offers us the connection for deep learning.
+Through connecting with others, we experience our emotions as they emerge, are embodied, and pass.

 The three gems offer fundamental support for being in community.